stellar/stellar-etl/README.md

 > stellar-etl export_trustlines --end-ledger 500000 --output exported_trustlines.txt
 ```

 This command exports trustlines, starting from the genesis ledger and ending at the ledger determined by `end-ledger`.
-This command exports the point in time state of trustlines, meaning that the exported data represents the trustline information as it was at `end-ledger`.
+This command exports the point-in-time state of trustlines, meaning that the exported data represents the trustline information as it was at `end-ledger`.

 ### History Archive Commands

 These commands export information using the history archives.
 This allows users to provide a start and end ledger range.
 The commands in this category export a list of everything that occurred within the provided range.
+All of the ranges are inclusive.
 #### export_ledgers

 ```bash